-Passengers can reach more than 170 destinations nonstop from Denver International Airport (DEN).
-Denver boasts the third-largest domestic network in the U.S. and also provides nonstop service to 20 international destinations in eight countries – Germany, Iceland, the United Kingdom, Canada, Mexico, Costa Rica, Japan and Panama.
+Passengers can reach more than 188 destinations nonstop from Denver International Airport (DEN).
+Denver boasts the fourth-largest domestic network in the U.S. and also provides nonstop service to 25 international destinations in eleven countries – Germany, Iceland, the United Kingdom, Canada, Mexico, Costa Rica, Japan, Panama, Belize, France and Switzerland.

 Denver's strategic location near the geographic center of the U.S. makes DEN a convenient transcontinental connecting point.
 In addition, Denver's relatively isolated location also means that travelers from neighboring states use Denver International as their origin airport, widening Denver's catchment area.